steveohanians/pulsedashboard/VERIFICATION_COMPLETE.md

 ## 🎉 PRODUCTION-READY STATUS

-**ClearSight Pulse Dashboard™** has successfully completed all systematic verification phases and is production-ready with:
+**Pulse Dashboard™** has successfully completed all systematic verification phases and is production-ready with:

 - **Enhanced Type Safety**: 67% improvement in TypeScript compliance
 - **Zero Compilation Errors**: Clean LSP diagnostic output